CLASSIFICATION OF STUDENTS

 PROCEDURE FOR COURSE SUBSTITUTION AND WAIVER OF COURSE REQUIREMENTS

-Associate of Science degrees with transfer agreements between the university and Washington community colleges will meet the general education requirements of a bachelor’s degree when students complete additional courses at CWU.
+Associate of Arts or Science degrees with direct transfer agreements between the university and Washington community colleges will meet the general education requirements of a bachelor’s degree when students complete additional courses at CWU.

 Major or Minor

-The student is required to provide Registrar Services with the substitution form to substitute the requirement, signed by the appropriate chair and dean.
+It is the student’s responsibility to provide Registrar Services with the substitution form to substitute the requirement, signed by the appropriate chair and dean.
 Substitution forms are available at Registrar Services or at university center offices.

 Teacher Certification Program

-The student is required to provide Registrar Services with the substitution form to substitute the requirement, signed by the Department of Educational Foundations and Curriculum chair and dean.
+It is the student’s responsibility to provide Registrar Services with the substitution form to substitute the requirement, signed by the Department of Educational Foundations and Curriculum chair and dean.
 Substitution forms are available at Registrar Services or at university center offices.

 Basic, Breadth, or other Graduation Requirements